Arrear | Meaning and Definition

 • Greater flexibility, as you will be able to make changes to your payroll more easily.

-Standing arrears in payroll are sums of money owed to employees but have not yet been paid.
+Standing arrears in payroll is a sum of money owed to employees but have not yet been paid.
 They can be caused by several factors, such as missed payroll deadlines, miscalculations, or even fraud.

 For example, if an employee is entitled to receive certain allowances or bonuses regularly, but for some reason, these payments have not been made for several months, the unpaid amount for those months would be considered standing arrears.
 It’s a term often used to describe a backlog of payments or financial obligations that are due but have not been settled up to the current date.